andreasvc/disco-dop/README.md

 ------------
 Aside from the parser there are some standalone tools:

+- `parser.py`:           A basic command line interface to the parser comparable to bitpar.
+Reads grammars from text files.
 - `eval.py`:             While `runexp.py` already shows F-scores, more detailed
                          evaluation can be done with `eval.py`, which accepts `EVALB` style parameter files: `python eval.py